-The Mindfulness Foundation will launch in September, 2015 with a professional two-year Diploma in Mindfulness-Based Approaches.
+The Mindfulness Foundation launched in September, 2015 with a professional two-year Diploma in Mindfulness-Based Approaches.

 The Mindfulness Foundation is a project of the Mindfulness Clinic and is committed to integrating Mindfulness-Based Approaches in mental health, education and community.
 The Diploma is a comprehensive, professional, affordable training and supervision pathway.

 The Mindfulness Foundation aims to foster a community of practitioners

 with the expertise to facilitate mindfulness-based programmes in clinical settings within the NGO, community and voluntary settings.

 The Mindfulness Foundation is a social enterprise model based on participatory development, collaboration, research and practice.

 We aim to pioneer a new and sustainable model of community-based learning and mental health by making Mindfulness-Based Approaches (MBAs) accessible and affordable in voluntary and charitable settings.